vijaygill/wg-ui-plus/README.md

 # WireGuard UI Plus

-A Dockerised UI to manage a WireGuard VPN Server.
+A Dockerised UI to run and manage a WireGuard VPN in the same container.

 ## Features